 Most Wasatch Back ski resorts say they will stay open through mid-April, but the snowpack will be tested as temperatures rise this week.

-Deer Valley Resort plans to end winter operations April 19 followed by Park City Mountain April 20.
+Park City Mountain plans to end winter operations in mid-April.
+The ski area ended uphill travel this week to preserve snow on Homerun.
+Deer Valley Resort's closing day is April 19.
 Woodward Park City hopes to run its Hot Laps lift through the Uninvited freestyle competition April 9 to April 11.

 ABC4 meteorologist Cedric Haynes told KPCW Monday Utah could see record highs in the 70s and 80s for Park City and the Heber Valley by Friday.